Basic Needs

 Crowdsource Cookbook

-Crowdsource Cookbook- created for students, by students.
-Budget friendly, easy to prepare recipes that include pantry staples; food resources, and more.
-Submit an entry- recipes, food-related hacks and recommendations
+Crowdsource Cookbook- Students' budget friendly, easy to prepare recipes that include pantry staples; food resources, and more.
+Submit an entry- recipes, food-related hacks and recommendations.

 In the Community